-1 This warning voice of the dead was the melancholy sound emitted by the harps of bards on the night preceding death, and which were attributed to the light touch of passing ghosts.
-The voice death, mentioned in the preceding sentence, was of a different kind.
-The voices of death, mentioned previously, were foreboding shricks; each person being supposed to have an attendant spirit, who assumed his form and voice on the night preceding death, and who appeared in the attitude in which the person was to die.
+^{} It was the opinion of ancient times, that, on the night preceding the death of a person worthy and renowned, the harps of those bards, who were retained by his family, emitted melancholy sounds.
+This was attributed to the light touch of ghotts; who were supposed to have a foreknowledge of events.
+The same opinion prevailed long in the north, and the particular sound was called. the warning voice of the dead.
+The voice of death, mentioned in the preceding sentence, was of a different kind.
+I ach person was supposed to have an attendant spirit, who assumed his form and voice, on the night preceding his death, and appeared, to some in the attitude, in which the person was to die.
+The VOICES OF DEATH were the foreboding shricks of those spirits.

-He struck again the shield; battles rose in the dreams of his host.
+dreams of his host.
 The wide-tumbling strife is gleaming over their souls.
 Blue-shielded kings descend to war.
-Backward-looking armies fly; and mighty deeds are half hid in the bright gleams of steel.
+Backward-looking armies fly; and mighty deeds are half hid, in the bright gleams of steel.

 But when the third sound arose, deer started from the clefts of their rocks.
-The screams of fowl are heard in the desert as each flew, frighted on his blast.
-The sons of Selma half-rose, and half-assumed their spears.
+The screams of fowl are heard, in the desert, as each flew, frighted on his blast.
+The sons of Selma half rose, and half-assumed their spears.
 But silence rolled back on the host: they knew the shield of the king.
 Sleep returned to their eyes; the field was dark and still.

 No sleep was thine in darkness, blue-eyed daughter of Conmor!
-Sul-malla heard the dreadful shield, and rose amid the night.
+Sul-malla heard the dreadful shield, and rose, amid the night.
 Her steps are towards the king of Atha.
 "Can danger shake his daring soul!"
 In doubt, she stands, with bending eyes.
 Heaven burns with all its stars.

-Again the shield resounds!
+Again the shield resounds?
 She rushed.
 She stopt.
 Her voice half-rose.
 It failed.
 She saw him, amidst his arms, that gleamed to heaven's fire.
 She saw him dim in his locks, that rose to nightly wind.
 Away, for fear, she turned her steps.
 "Why should the king of Erin awake?
 Thou art not a dream to his rest, daughter of Inis-huna."

 More dreadful rings the shield.
 Sul-malla starts.
 Her helmet falls.
-Loud echoes Lubar's rock as over it rolls the steel.
+Loud echoes Lubar's rock, as over it rolls the steel.
 Bursting from the dreams of night, Cathmor half rose, beneath his tree.
 He saw the form of the maid, above him, on the rock.
 A red star, with twinkling beam, looked thro' her floating hair.